 Heather is a graduate of the National Theatre School of Canada.
 She is an award winning director, producer, dramaturg and educator whose career has taken her across the country.
 She has directed and assistant directed over 40 productions, many of which have been new Canadian works.
 Heather has been honoured to work at the Shaw Festival, the Citadel Theatre, Workshop West, Northern Light Theatre, Azimuth Theatre, Theatre Junction, Alberta Playwrights Network, Saskatchewan Playwrights' Centre, Playwrights Atlantic Resource Centre as well as Universities in Edmonton, Calgary and Saskatoon.
 During her travels she has been privileged to study and work with theatre luminaries such as Peter Brook, Yoshi Oida, Tadeusz Bradecki, Polly Teal, Flora Lauten, Phillida Lloyd, Christopher Newton and Neil Monroe.

 Heather is the Resident Dramaturg (North) for Alberta Playwrights' Network and leader of the Citadel Theatre Young Playwriting Company.
-She also sits on the board of directors of the Edmonton Arts Council.
+She teaches directing at the University of Alberta and sits on the board of directors of the Edmonton Arts Council.

 Heather is a recipient of a 2014 Lieutenant Governor of Alberta Arts Award for her body of work much of which has been under the banner of THEATRE YES.
 Heather has received the Edmonton Artists’ Trust Fund, Celebration of Women in the Arts Award (twice), as well as the Telus Courage to Innovate Award at the Mayor’s Evening of the Arts (Edmonton).
 Eight of Heather’s productions have been nominated for a total of 16 Elizabeth Sterling Haynes Awards, including 6 Nominations for Outstanding Independent Production and nominations for Outstanding Director and Outstanding Fringe Director.
 Theatre Yes was honoured with 2014 Special Elizabeth Sterling Haynes Award for Outstanding Innovation in Theatre for the creation and production of the NATIONAL ELEVATOR PROJECT.